danwalterlink/vault/dnd.mechanics.md

 (status
   renown
   sanity
+### disfigurements
+- lose a hand
+- lose a foot
+- mute
+- deaf
+- blind
+-

 ## item hit dice
 along the {{generic object}} table. object[size[tiny,...,huge], ac[material[paper,11],...,[adamantine,23]],dice.size[d4,...,10], dice.amount[2,...,5], modifier:[craftingQuality, trait[resilient:2,fragile:1/2]]
 -> retrieving arrows: arrow[1d4]

 ## trait doctoring
 having traits with the same name in different categories and layering traits/features on top of them could be interesting: ie. mage slayer (focus: ); (weapon mastery); (spellcasting specialization) (generic improvement):slasher: enhances "mage slayer": a creature hit with the attack while casting or continuing a spell becomes vulnerable to {slashing} damage

 ## d20 tests
 skill checks: modes of success: clear failure/success: -/+ 5 or more of DC slight failure/success: -/+ 4 or less of DC

 ## action surge
 you may spend/do up to double your turn rate, by trading:
 - last turn's remaining resource at half the rate